rosfran/interview-accountapi/README.md

 # First project on golang

-I'm Rosfran Borges, and this is the first time I develop something on GoLang.
+This is the first time I develop something on GoLang.
 It is a great language, with a strong enviroment and lots of libraries, from which I only saw when developing in Python.

 Firstly, it was tough to know and adapt my way of doing encapsulation using Go.
 But it was not anything